How often do I need to pay or remit the “nanny taxes”?

 State Reporting: States collect unemployment insurance taxes, maintain records of wages paid to individual employees for management of the state’s unemployment insurance compensation system, collect state income taxes where applicable, and may collect other miscellaneous wage based taxes as authorized by the state legislature.
 Household employers generally must complete wage reporting forms on a quarterly basis.
 Generally, state unemployment taxes and withheld state income taxes must be paid on a quarterly basis.

 Other Reporting You are required to give your employee a wage and tax statement (Form W-2) no later than January 31.
-All Forms W-2, along with a summarizing Form W-3. are sent to the Social Security Administration no later than February 28.
+All Forms W-2, along with a summarizing Form W-3 are sent to the Social Security Administration no later than January 31 also.

 HomeWork Solutions’ clients are individually appraised of their specific reporting obligations and are provided the appropriate paperwork on a schedule to match their obligation.